What does it feel like when ribs are broken? Changes in the area of the rib injury

 Bleeding through the upper respiratory organs, air and fluid in the chest.

-Rib fracture often leads to damage to the internal organs of the chest (respiratory system, cardiovascular system, intercostal vessels).
+A rib fracture often leads to damage to the internal organs of the chest (respiratory system, cardiovascular system, intercostal vessels).

 Treatment of rib fractures

-Rib fracture is caused physical impact on the chest.
-According to statistics, such injuries are observed in 70% of people who visit a traumatologist for suspected chest injury, and in 16% of patients with fractures.
-The integrity of the IV-VII ribs is more often violated, and this fact is explained by the fact that in the area of \u200b\u200btheir location there is no corset of muscles that protects the remaining ribs, and they do not have such flexibility as the lower ones.
+A rib fracture is caused by physical impact on the chest.
+According to statistics, such injuries are observed in 70% of people who consult a traumatologist regarding suspected chest injury, and in 16% of patients with fractures.
+More often, the integrity of the IV-VII ribs is compromised, and this fact is explained by the fact that in the area where they are located there is no corset of muscles that protects the remaining ribs, and they do not have the same flexibility as the lower ones.

-Varieties of rib fractures
+Types of rib fractures

 • open - bone fragments violate the integrity of the skin and soft tissues;